SmartFilter Component

 Installation

-npm install @mapfirst/react
+npm install @mapfirst.ai/react

 Basic Usage